rishabhbjain/Machine-Learning-With-Energy-Dataset/README.md

 <i>Energy Consumption is high from <b>17:00 to 19:00 hrs</b> i.e in the evening</i><br>
 <i>Energy Consumption is low from <b>22:00 to 6:00 hrs</b> i.e at late night </i><br>

+<h2>Feature Engineering</h2>

+Data is clensed and preprocessing techniques are performed on data <br>

 <h2>Prediction Algorithms with metrices</h2>

 ![screen shot 2018-07-10 at 12 01 45 pm](https://user-images.githubusercontent.com/40823735/42493118-360501d0-8439-11e8-99f8-7fb45ce4d560.jpg)